How to Cut Your Tax Bill with Tax-Loss Harvesting

 Even if you don't have capital gains to offset, tax-loss harvesting could still help you reduce your income tax liability.

 Let's say Sofia, a single income-tax filer, holds XYZ stock.
-She originally purchased it for $10,000, but it's now worth only $7,000.
+She originally bought it for $10,000, but it's now worth only $7,000.
 She could sell those holdings and take a $3,000 loss.
-Then, she could use the proceeds to buy shares of ZYY stock (a similar but not substantially identical stock) after determining that it's as good as or better than XYZ, given her overall investment goals and objectives.
+Then, she could use the proceeds to buy shares of ZYY stock (a similar but not substantially identical stock) after determining that it's as good as or better than XYZ.

 Sofia could use the $3,000 capital loss from XYZ to reduce her taxable income for the current year.
 If her combined marginal tax rate is 30%, she could receive a current income tax benefit of up to $900 ($3,000 × 30%).
 She could then turn around and invest her tax savings back in the market.
 If she assumes an average annual return of 6%, reinvesting $900 each year could potentially amount to approximately $35,000 after 20 years.